Skip Navigation

 Co-Creation Brief

-The co-creation brief shares lessons from past action plans and international open government practice to support multi-stakeholder forums and/or governments in co-designing high quality, ambitious, and feasible action plan commitments.
-It also outlines potential topic areas for future commitments.
-This publication is produced before a member begins co-creating an action plan.
+The Co-Creation Brief shares lessons from past action plans and international open government practice to support multi-stakeholder forums and/or governments to co-design high quality, ambitious and feasible action plan commitments.
+It is published and shared with country stakeholders before or early in the co-creation process.

 Action Plan Review